Patronicity Resources Logo

 We share 10 of our favorite community accessibility projects since 2013.

 2023 marks the 10 year anniversary of Patronicity.
 Throughout this year, we’ll be sharing 10 projects from our primary project areas: accessibility, alleys and streetscapes, community centers and venues, education, environmental, events, food and agriculture, gardens and green spaces, public art, parks and playgrounds, public plaza and markets, small businesses, and trails.
-We’ll share our favorite, most memorable and successful projects from over the years.
+We’ll share our favorite, most memorable, and successful projects from over the years.
 We hope these projects will inspire you to become a changemaker and get to work building vibrant communities.

 These projects range from small-scale space activations to large-scale capital investment projects, however the mission remains the same–to develop more accessible public spaces.
-We are proud to play a role in helping communities to create places that are accessible to individuals of all ages and abilities, as this is what contributes to a truly vibrant community.
+We are proud to play a role in helping communities create places that are accessible to individuals of all ages and abilities, as this is what contributes to a truly vibrant community.

 Cicero Accessible Kayak and Canoe Launch